Neirpy/Neirpy/README.md

 ![Image de mon portfolio](https://github.com/Neirpy/Neirpy/blob/main/img/portfolio.png?raw=true)
 # Welcome to my GitHub pages 👋
-I'm a French web developer who works with 3d, augmented and virtual reality on website.
+I'm a French web developer who works with 3d, augmented and virtual reality on website/ on Godot.

 ## About me 👨‍💻
 I'm currently in studies of cognitives sciences, and I'm in sandwich courses in Charly Lab, the fablab of IUT Nancy Charlemagne.